zoylendt/zoylendt.github.io/content/Selfhosted/Chocolatey.md

 - Install new package with `choco install <packagename>`
 - Install a GUI for chocolatey with `choco install chocolateygui`
 - Search for updates of installed packages with `choco upgrade all --noop`
+- Upgrade all installed packages with `choco upgrade all -y`

 # Installed packages